THEMVFFINMAN/Reddit-Manipulation/README.rst

 Then change into the ``docs`` directory and run ``make html``.
 The freshly built docs will be in ``docs/_build/html``.

+You can see a live version of the docs at http://thaweatherman.pythonanywhere.com.

 ToDo
 ----